 Scheduling your Exam

-To schedule your exam, please click the “Sign in” button in the sidebar of this webpage.
+To schedule your exam (either at a brick-and-mortar Exam Center or via live, remote proctoring), please click the “Sign in” button in the sidebar of this webpage.
 If you are a first-time exam taker with Pearson VUE, you will need to first click on the “Create account” button.

 To locate an exam center prior to scheduling your exam appointment, please click on the “Find a test center” link in the sidebar of this webpage.

-After scheduling your exam, please review your appointment confirmation email and ensure that you have the correct exam, date, time, first name and last name matching your government ID, and testing location.
+After scheduling your exam, please review your appointment confirmation email and ensure that you have the correct exam, date, time, first name and last name matching your government ID, and (if testing at a brick-and-mortar Exam Center) testing location.